Skip to main content

 Common Questions Answered

-How did OpenAI first become aware of the large undercurrent of erotic traffic in spring 2021?
+How did OpenAI first discover the issue of AI-generated erotic content in 2021?